hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 Open the integrated VSC terminal using the menu or keyboard shortcut.
 You'll be asked to choose a default shell the first time you do this.
 Select Powershell as your default shell.
 You can change this later in your settings if you wish.

 ???
-I've seen this popup sometimes take two tries to save properly.
+We've seen this popup sometimes take two tries to save properly.
 It might be a bug.
 In any case it shouldn't matter because the default is Powershell which is what we want.
+You can also try git bash although it hasn't been tested with *all* the exercises in the lab.
+YMMV.

 ---
 name: tfe-workstation-setup-9